turdasanbogdan/Elysian-fe/README.md

-# Simple frontend for Elysian project interview
+# Simple frontend for farma project

 Note: you can se if something went wrong when fetching data only in console :disappointed_relieved: